We use dental nitrous oxide sedation at our Country Dental clinics in Cambridge, Toronto and Fergus ON.

 Our dentists feel there are many advantages of using laughing gas (which is just another name for nitrous oxide).
 It is used by dentists to sedate patients during some dental procedures.
 Dental nitrous oxide has no smell and no color, and is also a relatively safe sedation method that, when used properly, doesn’t irritate the patient.

 Our Ontario dentists utilize dental laughing gas because dentistry should not be painful.
 Relax in our massaging chair, watch a show on our overhead television and forget you are even at the dentist.
-Nitrous oxide may be fully covered by your insurance company, and with direct insurance billing, you will only be out of pocket for charges beyond your policy.
+Nitrous oxide may be fully covered by your dental insurance company, and with direct insurance billing, you will only be out of pocket for charges beyond your policy.

-What to Expect with Laughing Gas
+What to Expect with Dental Nitrous Oxide

-Administering nitrous oxide, which takes only about five minutes, consists of having the patient breathe in the laughing gas until they are properly sedated; the patient remains awake and generally feels quite happy.
+Administering dental nitrous oxide, which takes only about five minutes, consists of having the patient breathe in the laughing gas until they are properly sedated; the patient remains awake and generally feels quite happy.

 Is Laughing Gas Safe…Yes!

 Nitrous oxide lacks oxygen so it can only be used for a short period of time if used on its own.
 However, the dental laughing gas we use in our Cambridge dental clinic is a mixture of 30% nitrous oxide and 70% oxygen.
 This allows us to safely administer laughing gas for longer periods of time, long enough for us to complete the necessary dental work.